It all began with a festival in Manchester launched by two musicians, Carol & Mark Palms.

 James Horton, Board President - Jim Joined Riverfolk in 2017.
 Resides in rural, near-by Lodi Township.
 An art teacher in his working career, now a letterpress printer, engraver and a long-time enthusiast of folk tradition.
 Riverfolk is a good fit for serving the community with traditional values.
 Longtime volunteer and supporter of RMAO.

 Carol Wells Palms, a classically trained string player who captures the heart of traditional music without letting go of high musical standards.
 She taught orchestra in Ann Arbor public schools and continues to play in several ensembles including The Raisin Pickers.
 Carol is currently Chair of the Manchester Gazebo Concert Committee as well as serving on the Cultural Art Strings Committee and the Blacksmith Shop Concert Committee.

-Phil Cecconie Joined Riverfolk in 2017.
+Phil Cecconie joined Riverfolk in 2017.
 Retired from Chrysler.
 Worked for American Motors Corporation in Kenosha WI before Chrysler bought them.
-Moved to Manchester in 1998.
-Believes Manchester is a great place to make friends and raise a family.
+Phil moved to Manchester in 1998. and believes Manchester is a great place to make friends and raise a family.
 Married to Andrea, who was born and raised in Brazil.
-Three kids, two girls and one boy.
+Three kids, two girls, and one boy.
 Two grandkids, one of each.
 Attended the University of Wisconsin.
-Passionate about motorcycle riding, dogs, family and music.
+He is passionate about family, dogs, music and motorcycle riding.